General Equipment at Asbestos Exposure at VA Medical Center Cleveland — Workers and Tradesmen

 HVAC Mechanics and Sheet Metal Workers

-HVAC mechanics and sheet metal workers encountered Pabco asbestos duct wrap, Georgia-Pacific plenum insulation, and asbestos-containing duct cement throughout air handling systems — particularly during ductwork installation and repair involving Transite asbestos-cement duct sections, plenum liner replacement, and air handler maintenance requiring disturbance of pre-installed asbestos insulation.
+HVAC mechanics and sheet metal workers encountered Pabco asbestos duct wrap, plenum insulation, and asbestos-containing duct cement throughout air handling systems — particularly during ductwork installation and repair involving Transite asbestos-cement duct sections, plenum liner replacement, and air handler maintenance requiring disturbance of pre-installed asbestos insulation.
 These tasks are alleged to have generated airborne asbestos fiber in occupied mechanical spaces with no respiratory protection and no warning that the materials being disturbed were hazardous.

 HVAC mechanics and sheet metal workers who may have been exposed to these materials at the Cleveland VA and at other Ohio job sites during the same decades may have accumulated significant cumulative asbestos exposure without ever being warned of the risk.
 An Ohio asbestos attorney can evaluate whether the manufacturers of those products bear legal responsibility — but only while Ohio’s two-year statute of limitations remains open.